Find out when transactions involving land and buildings are exempt from VAT.

 13.5.1 The liability of supplies of qualifying buildings (for example, residential property)

-The developer of a qualifying building (that is a building designed as a dwelling or number of dwellings or intended for use solely for a relevant residential or a relevant charitable purpose) may zero rate the first supply of a commonhold unit in the property if the normal conditions for zero rating are met (see Notice 708: buildings and construction).
+The developer of a qualifying building (that is a building designed as a dwelling or number of dwellings or intended for use solely for a relevant residential or a relevant charitable purpose) may zero rate the first supply of a commonhold unit in the property if the normal conditions for zero rating are met (see Buildings and construction (VAT Notice 708)).

 If the conditions are met the zero rating will apply in both of the following circumstances, the: